 There are many women living with clouds over their shoulders.
 I feel your pain because I was there.
 I was widowed in my 40s, had cancer in my 50s.
 In my 60s my second husband’s son committed suicide and on and on.

 Dear readers, you must try and help yourself.
 Seek help through private or professional group therapy on all matters from finance to widowhood, to loneliness or illness.
 Do consider joining or putting together a focus group of women friends to discuss your issues.
-This really works.
-I have a monthly focus group at my home and we talk about our issues.
-Everyone leaves feeling they will try and make sweet lemonade out of lemons because we give one another intelligent and hopeful answers to situations.
-Each of us realize happiness takes work.

 These women are passionate about staying vital and visible and are seeking answers.
 They are frustrated and feeling hampered by their daily lifestyle.
 Here is an idea for you.
 It worked for me and I would love to share.